Sherwood Robert Magee

 Following the 1914 season, Magee was passed over for the Phillies managerial job and demanded a trade.
 He was sent to the Boston Braves, who were coming off a surprise win in the 1914 World Series, but his production started to drop off and the Braves were unable to repeat.
 Ironically, it was the Phillies who made it to the World Series that year, their only appearance before 1950.
 During the 1917 season, he was selected off waivers by the Cincinnati Reds, and he hit .321 for the remainder of the year.
 In 1918, he hit .298 with 13 triples and led the NL in RBIs for the fourth and final time, with 76.
-He missed two months of the following season due to illness and hit only .215, but the Reds captured the NL crown.
-His last appearances in the major leagues were in the tainted 1919 World Series, where he had two at-bats, including a hit in Game Seven.
+He missed two months of the 1919 season due to illness and hit only .215, but the Reds captured the NL crown.
+His last appearances in the major leagues were in the tainted 1919 World Series against the Chicago White Sox; he had two at-bats, including a hit in Game 7.

 After the playing days in the majors

 When he was done in the major leagues, Magee played several years in the minors, primarily in the American Association, and proceeded to hit over .300 until age 40.
 He was player-coach for Baltimore in 1926.
 After serving as an umpire in the New York-Pennsylvania League in 1927, he was an NL umpire in 1928, working a full slate of 148 games, but he died of pneumonia at age 44 in 1929, before the start of the season.

 A New York Times article in the winter of 1911 indicated that "Sherwood Magee, the star batsman of the National League, has signed to play basket ball with a Buffalo team."
 This was apparently in violation of a team rule.